-Co-funded by the Foreign and Commonwealth Office (FCO), My Right is a partnership between the Ministry of Justice (MoJ) and the British Council, in collaboration with civil society representative organisations.
+Co-funded by the Foreign and Commonwealth Office (FCO), My Right is a programme run by the British Council, in collaboration with civil society representative organisations.
 It provides legal and psychological support to female victims of violence and aims to reduce violence against women and helps them to understand their rights.

 A community and a male engagement strand have been included to raise awareness among young people and men about the centres and issues of violence against women through training.
 This strand also includes locally-led social action projects to address violence against women and awareness raising about about less well-known forms of violence such as the economic and emotional violence, and restrictions on mobility .